salmanghouridev/salmanghouridev/README.md

 I am a Full Stack & ML/AI Engineer focused on building scalable, intelligent solutions.
 My expertise spans AI, automation, and modern web development.
 I thrive in fast-paced environments and love contributing to open source and impactful projects.

 ---
-Here's a revised and organized version of your project list, correctly categorizing Insight Eye as your FYP project and separating the other projects into "Production Level" and "Basic & Personal Projects" as you intended:

----